AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 All new source files should begin with a copyright and license stating:

     // SPDX-License-Identifier: BSD-3-Clause
     // Copyright Contributors to the OpenEXR Project.
-See LICENSE file for details.

 #### Third-party libraries